GitauHarrison/notes/tailwindcss/getting_started_tailwindcss.md

     | --- app/
 ```

-Remember, [PostCSS](https://postcss.org/) is used to build optimized CSS file for a website that only includes the classes we that we use.
+Remember, [PostCSS](https://postcss.org/) is used to build optimized CSS file for a website that only includes the classes that we want to use.

 ### Configure Tailwind CSS